 The general rule is that tax convention eligibility is obtained by reimbursement, which must be requested from the Bureau Central de Taxation “Etranger”, boulevard du Jardin Botanique, 50, boîte 3429, B-1000 Brussels.
 To do so, form 276 Div.
 AUT must be used and not any other.
 The form can be downloaded from our website in appendix 6.

 Both parts of the form must be correctly completed and signed.
 Once done, they must be submitted for approval by the international taxation department to which the requisitioning party is subject.
 The appropriate civil servant will return the first part of the document and keep the second.
 The first part of the document must be sent to the department (address above) along with:

 The coupon payment form for registered or dematerialized shares

 The circular and attached dividend statement, which the company issues several days before release of payment of the dividend for any shares owned as registered shares.

 The company is exceptionally authorized to apply tax relief directly, but only when the request concerns exclusively dividends from registered shares (and must therefore defer all cases of dividends from both registered and dematerialized shares).
 In this instance, the first part of form 276 Div.
 AUT must be completed, signed and approved and must be sent to the company within ten days of payment of income.
 No reason can be accepted for exceeding this deadline.
 The company is required to return to the sender all documents not correctly completed or received late.

-(1) Including in particular: Austria, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Norway, Netherlands, Portugal, Spain, Sweden, Switzerland and the USA.
+(1) Capped at 15%: Austria, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Norway, Netherlands, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the USA.

-(2) Capped at 10% for residents of Bulgaria, China, Hungary, Kuwait, Mauritius, Poland, Romania, Russia and the United Kingdom.
+(2) Capped at 10% for residents of Bulgaria, China, Hungary, Kuwait, Mauritius, Russia and the United Kingdom.